yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_iam_policy.html.markdown

 # yandex\_iam\_policy

-Generates an [IAM] policy document that may be referenced by and applied to other Yandex Cloud Platform resources, such as the `yandex_resourcemanager_folder` resource.
+Generates an [IAM] policy document that may be referenced by and applied to other Yandex.Cloud Platform resources, such as the `yandex_resourcemanager_folder` resource.

 ```hcl